From time to time, we get questions about the hens’ ability to fly.

 Our backyard hens are the noble descendants of the red or grey Jungle Fowl (and dinosaurs!).
 These birds are still found in the wild in countries such as Vietnam, Thailand, Myanmar and Laos in the Far East.

-In the wild, jungle fowl not only perch in trees, but they also roost in trees.
+In the wild, jungle fowl not only perch in trees but also roost in trees.
 They are very adept at flying to escape predators.
 They ‘go to ground’ to scratch, forage and lay eggs but will quickly take to the air if alarmed.

 Let’s start by looking at the most common chicken breeds and seeing which of them can fly…

 The ability of a chicken to fly is usually determined by their breed type.

 Their wings cannot give them the lifting power needed for the size of the hens’ bodies.

 If you have ever stood a distance from your birds and offered treats, you will have seen the heavier breeds covering the ground much like a hovercraft in their hurry to see what you have for them!
 They sort of wobble from side to side, wings flapping madly in a rush to see what interesting tidbits you have!

 It’s the ‘Mediterranean’ breeds (Ancona, Leghorns etc) that are known as flighty birds.

 Araucanas also enjoy the challenge of flight and sometimes roost up in the trees at night.

 I’m told that Red Rangers are determined escape artists by several folks who have them in their flocks.